dfelinto/blender-manual/manual/modeling/geometry_nodes/material/replace.rst

 The *Material Replace* node swaps one material with another.
-Replacing a material with this node is more efficient than creating a selection of all faces with the old material and then using the *Material Assign* node.
+Replacing a material with this node is more efficient than creating a selection of all faces with the old material and then using the :doc:`Material Assign </modeling/geometry_nodes/material/assign>` node.

 .. note::